-Winter brings with it a myriad of skin problems, from dry and dull skin to cracked heels and inflammation.
-And with temperatures in the Europe dropping in the run up to Christmas, northern Europe is now regularly facing conditions below freezing.
+Winter can be harsh on the skin, from dryness and dullness to cracked heels and inflammation.
+And with temperatures in Europe dropping in the run up to Christmas, our skin certainly needs a little extra TLC.

-For some, the answer is to put a barrier between the elements and your skin, but that can cause pores.
-Others rely on a host of artificial ingredients to defend against that pouring wind and rain.
+For some, the answer is to put a barrier between the elements and your skin, but that can cause blocked pores.
+Others rely on a host of artificial ingredients to defend against that chilling wind and pouring rain.

 The dewiness bestowed upon you by this serum will leave you looking fresh out of the womb.
 A lighter alternative to the balms and potions on this list, it moisturises without leaving a residue.
 The serum also contains dead sea minerals and vitamin C to give your skin an extra boost.